camunda/camunda-docs-manual/content/user-guide/dmn-engine/evaluate-decisions.md

 // also returns the first output entry
 // but asserts that only a single one exists ruleResult.getSingleEntry();

+// shortcut to returns the single output entry of the single rule result
+// - combine getSingleResult() and getSingleEntry()
+decisionResult.getSingleEntry();
 ```

+Note that the decision can also be evaluated using the
+{{< javadocref page="?org/camunda/bpm/dmn/engine/DmnEngine.html##evaluateDecisionTable(org.camunda.bpm.dmn.engine.DmnDecision, java.util.Map)"
+text="evaluateDecisionTable()" >}} method if it is implemented as [decision table].
+In this case, the evaluation returns a {{< javadocref page="?org/camunda/bpm/dmn/engine/DmnDecisionTableResult.html" text="DmnDecisionTableResult" >}} which is semantically equal and provide the same methods as a
+`DmnDecisionResult`.

 ## Decision Evaluation with Required decisions